thoughtspot/thoughtspot.github.io/_admin/loading/schema-viewer.md

 ## How the Schema Viewer shows joins

 You can use the Schema Viewer to review your schema and ensure that it was modeled using best practices.
-For example, joins appear in different colors to distinguish their type:
+For example, joins appear in different colors to distinquish their type:

 * Red is used for generic relationships
 * Green is used for primary key/foreign key joins

 When viewing a worksheet, you can also see what joins connect the tables: the inner, left outer, right outer, or full outer joins

 A good rule to follow is "Keep it Green".
 This means that you can get better results from PK/FK joins rather than from using generic relationships.
 You should only use generic relationships when the tables being joined have a many-to-many rather than a PK/FK structure.
 If you find tables that have been joined using a generic relationship, but could have used a PK/FK join, you should drop the relationship and create a PK/FK join instead.
+To do this, you need to use the ALTER TABLE...DROP RELATIONSHIP statement in TQL.
+Then use ALTER TABLE...ADD FOREIGN KEY to create the PK/FK join.

 ## Worksheet view